fivepandasna/GTA5-Suspender/README.md

 - This can be done at any time, including during missions like if you're being attacked during a sell mission.

 ## Credit
-Credit to Microsoft for PSTools which allows this script to work.
+Credit to Microsoft for PSTools which allows this script to work for versions before 2.0.0